MarcusWolschon/osmeditor4android/documentation/docs/help/en/Main map display.md

 * unconnected highway end nodes, if the end nodes a near to a highway object that they could be connected to, the node is highlighted _magenta_

 The colours can be changed in the [data style](http://vespucci.io/tutorials/data_styling/#validation-styling).

+#### GeoJSON layer

+Clicked GeoJSON objects will display a modal with its details.
+Further you can copy the attributes from the object to the clipboard and paste them as tags in to an OSM element, or you can directly create an OSM element from the object.

+_Note_ GeoJSON Polygon objects that consist of a single ring will be converted to a OSM closed way if the ring has less than 2000 vertices (the limit for an OSM way element), all other Polygons and Multipolygons will be converted to OSM multipolygon relations.
+Nodes in GeoJSON GeometryCollections will not be merged with the vertices of linear and area elements in OSM.
+You might want to do the later manually.

 ## Available Actions